Email sent to an alias is not delivered

-In case SimpleLogin emails are put into the Spam folder, you can create email filters to explicitly allow emails from SimpleLogin.
+In the event that SimpleLogin emails are put into the Spam folder, you can create email filters to explicitly allow emails from SimpleLogin.

-SimpleLogin never sends spam and no one can spoof SimpleLogin emails thanks to SPF, DKIM and DMARC protection.
+SimpleLogin never sends spam and no one can spoof SimpleLogin emails thanks to SPF, DKIM, and DMARC protection.
+We take it a step further by creating an anti-phishing program to detect potential phishing attempts.

-However some email providers might mistakenly put SimpleLogin emails into Spam or Junk folder, especially when you start receiving emails from SimpleLogin.
-To mark SimpleLogin as safe senders, please follow the below guides.
-For information, emails coming from SimpleLogin are sent either via simplelogin.io or simplelogin.co domain.
+However, some email providers might mistakenly put SimpleLogin emails into Spam or Junk folders, especially when you start receiving emails from SimpleLogin.
+To mark SimpleLogin as a safe sender, please create a filter for emails sent from simplelogin.io or simplelogin.co domains.

 This video shows how to create a rule marking all emails from